ChrisGaddes/Reaction/README.md

 # Install

-Build using Android Studio or contact me for an .apk fil.e
+Build using Android Studio or contact me for an .apk file